The Berry-Esseen Theorem for Circular $\beta$-ensemble: Introduction

-Since the Sine$_\beta$ point process is the scaling limit of the C$\beta$E \cite{KS09}, we can also prove the following uniform bound and the Berry-Esseen theorem for the Sine$_\beta$ point process.
-Let's denote $\text{Card}(A)$ the cardinality of a set $A$. \begin{cor} Let $L$ be the Sine$_\beta$ point process, there exists a constant $C>0$ depending only on $ \beta$ such that for $x>0,$ we have \end{cor}
+The Sine$_\beta$ point process is the scaling limit of the C$\beta$E, and its central limit theorem has been proved in \cite{KVV}.
+In this article, we can further prove the following uniform variance bound and the Berry-Esseen theorem for the Sine$_\beta$ point process.
+Let's denote $\text{Card}(A)$ the cardinality of a set $A$. \begin{cor} Let $L$ be the $\operatorname{Sine}_\beta$ point process, there exists a constant $C>0$ depending only on $ \beta$ such that for $x>0,$ we have \end{cor}

 In the end, as a direct application of the uniform variance bound \eqref{udd}, we can prove the normality of the linear statistics for C$\beta$E when the test function is in $W^{1,p}(S^1)$ for some $p\in(1,+\infty),$ and $p$ will be fixed.
 Let's denote